No script

 20. Curtea de Arges Monastery

-Curtea de Arges Monastery is a representative sample of the Romanian Orthodox church and is located in the eponymous city.
-Built by Prince Neagoe Basarab in the early 16th century, it’s one of the most important religious monuments in Romania.
+Curtea de Argeș Monastery, a prime example of Romanian Orthodox architecture, is located in the eponymous city.
+Built in the early 16th century by Prince Neagoe Basarab, it is one of Romania's most important religious monuments.

-The Legend of Craftsman Manole, the architect-in-chief, says that Manole couldn’t build the monastery without a human sacrifice.
-Despite all his efforts and prayers, he was forced to sacrifice his own pregnant wife by encasing her inside the church walls.
+The Legend of Craftsman Manole tells of the architect who, unable to complete the monastery without a human sacrifice, was forced to entomb his pregnant wife in the church walls.

-The church features a unique architecture, blending the Byzantine style with Moorish arabesques.
-It also serves as the resting place of King Carol the 1st of Romania, Queen Elizabeth, and King Ferdinand (his wife was Queen Marie, the last queen of Romania).
+Blending Byzantine and Moorish styles, the monastery also serves as the final resting place of King Carol I, Queen Elizabeth, and King Ferdinand, along with his wife, Queen Marie, the last queen of Romania.

 So, here you have it - our choices for the most beautiful buildings in Romania.